Here at Prim & Prep, we love beards – though that should be obvious.

 Fortunately, as an enemy beard itch is very much at the Wet Bandits level of evil incompetence.

-We are talking an opponent that is pretty easy to tackle, once you know what is causing it – which, we’re happy to say, we do know.
+We are talking about an opponent that is pretty easy to tackle, once you know what is causing it (the beard rash or itch) – which, we’re happy to say, we do know.

 There are three reasons that explain 99% of cases of beard itch.